entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 2. From the Hub UI homepage, click on the gear icon right of the `Add +` button and select `API Key Management`.
 3. Click `Generate API Key`, enter a name, and confirm with the blue generate button.
 Save the key for future reference.

+The API key is required to access the bundles and PBCs in a private Entando Hub catalog.
+Bundles can be initialized directly from there using the [ent bundle init command](../../docs/getting-started/ent-bundle.md#initialization) or by adding the registry in your App Builder and deploying it from that catalog as described below.

 ### Add a Catalog as a Registry in your App Builder
 Any enterprise Hub instance can be accessed from the Entando App Builder of another Entando Application.